(circa 1474 - 23 November 1499)

 According to his later confession, Perkin Warbeck was a native of the town of Tournai, who was born around 1474.
 He was the son of Jehan de Werbecque, a burgess, and Katherine de Faro.
 These details are corroborated by municipal archives of Tournai which mention many of the people whom Warbeck claimed he was related to.

 When he was about ten years of age, his mother took Warbeck to Antwerp to learn Dutch.
 He was employed by an Englishman John Strewe, and then travelled to Portugal with Lady Brampton, the wife of Edward Brampton, a Portuguese Jew and exiled partisan of the house of York, who was the godson of Edward IV.
 He later gained employment from Pierre Jean Meno, a Breton silk merchant and travelled with Meno to Cork in Ireland in 1491 when he was around seventeen, where he learnt to speak English.
 Ireland had a strong adherence of the House of York for many years.
-Warbeck went on to claim in his confession that on seeing him dressed in silk clothes, some of the citizens of Cork mistook the good looking young man for one of the Plantagenet Princes, believing that Warbeck was the Earl of Warwick, which Warbeck denied and stated that he was Richard, Duke of York, whom it was rumoured had been murdered in the Tower of London along with his brother Edward V in 1483.
+Warbeck went on to claim in his confession that on seeing him dressed in silk clothes, some of the citizens of Cork mistook the good looking young man for one of the Plantagenet Princes, believing that Warbeck was the Earl of Warwick, which Warbeck denied.
+They then stated that he was Richard, Duke of York, whom it was rumoured had been murdered in the Tower of London along with his brother Edward V in 1483.
 Warbeck was purported to have been rescued before his "brother" Edward V had been murdered and smuggled abroad to safety.

 Warbeck found but little support in Ireland and returned to mainland Europe where he was received by King Charles VIII of France, however in 1492 he was expelled from France under the terms of the Treaty of Etaples.
 Warbeck was summoned to the court of Margaret of York, Dowager Duchess of Burgundy, sister of Edward IV and widow of Charles the Bold, who publicly recognized him as her nephew Richard Duke of York.
 Whether Margaret genuinely believed that Warbeck was her nephew Richard, or whether she gave her support to be a thorn in the side of her brother Richard III's supplanter is unknown, but she is said to have schooled him on the Yorkist court and made him very convincing.
 She may have been the source of the 'memories' he claimed of the court of Edward IV which many found convincing.
 Warbeck was said to resemble Edward IV in appearance, which has led to speculation that he may have been an illegitimate son of Edward.

-Seeing the recognition as a cause for anxiety, Henry VII complained to Philip of Habsburg, Duke of Burgundy, about the presence of the pretender at the Burgundian court but no avail, he responded by imposing a trade embargo on Burgundy, cutting off the duchy's important trade-links with England.
+Seeing the recognition as a cause for anxiety, Henry VII complained to Philip of Habsburg, Duke of Burgundy, about the presence of the pretender at the Burgundian court but no avail.
+Henry responded by imposing a trade embargo on Burgundy, cutting off the duchy's important trade-links with England.
 Warbeck was also received at various other European courts and came to be referred to in international diplomacy as the 'Duke of York'.
 In 1493, Warbeck gained a powerful supporter in the person of Duke Philip's father, the Holy Roman Emperor Maximilian I, at Maximilllian's invitation, he attended the funeral of the Emperor Frederick III and was recognised as King Richard IV of England.

 However, luck was on the side of the Tudor king, Henry VII, Maximilian had difficulties in enforcing his authority across his vast empire which reduced his ability to influence English politics.
 Charles VIII of France also lost interest in Warbeck and diverted his attention and finances towards northern Italy, which he invaded in 1494.
 Henry had established an efficient spy network across Europe and was rapidly informed that Warbeck's support was waning.
 He was also advised by his spies of who was willing to support the Pretender in England.